Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

 \subsubsection{Paradoxes: relation of memory and speed}

-There is one singular important critical assessment of the parabolic Fourier heat equation from a physical point of view.
-This is the problem of infinite signal propagation speed, the so-called \emph{heat transfer paradox}.
+There is one crucial assessment of the parabolic Fourier heat equation from a physical point of view.
+This is the problem of infinite signal propagation speed, the so-called \emph{heat conduction paradox}.
 This is an inevitable mathematical fact, but it is not a sufficient reason to look for non-parabolic models.
-The main implicit motivation behind it is an expectation attributed to special relativity.
-However, this expectation is completely unfounded, because of many different reasons. \begin{enumerate} \item The practical and theoretical range of validity of the Fourier theory determines finite signal propagation speeds, and, for usual materials is far below the speed of light.
-The practical limit is the sensitivity of possible measurements and the theoretical limit is the validity range of the theory being a continuum~\cite{Fic92a}.
-E.g., in case of fluids the temperature field must not vary too rapidly over the average mean free path, $\langle d\rangle$, of microscopic constituents:
+The primary implicit motivation behind it is an expectation attributed to special relativity.
+However, this expectation is completely unfounded due to several reasons. \begin{enumerate} \item The practical and theoretical range of validity of the Fourier theory determines finite signal propagation speeds, and, for usual materials, is far below the speed of light.
+The practical limit is the sensitivity of measurements, and the theoretical limit is the validity range of the theory being a continuum \cite{Wey67a,Fic92a,KosLiu00a}.
+For instance, in the case of fluids, the temperature field must not vary too rapidly over the average mean free path, $\langle d\rangle$, and average time between collisions, $\langle t\rangle$, of microscopic constituents (particles or elementary excitations):

-For water in room temperature this condition gives the speed limit $v_{max} = \frac{\lambda}{\rho c \langle d\rangle} \approx 14 m/s$. \item For symmetric hyperbolic partial differential equation with a finite speed of signal propagation on nonrelativistic spacetime the propagation speed is a material property and has nothing to do with special relativity.
+For water in room temperature the first condition gives the speed limit $v_{max} = \frac{\lambda}{\rho c \langle d\rangle} \approx 14 m/s$. \item For a symmetric hyperbolic partial differential equation with a finite speed of signal propagation on nonrelativistic space-time, the propagation speed is a material property and has nothing to do with special relativity.
 It can be larger or smaller than the speed of light, depending on the parameters in the differential equation.
-More importantly, the underlying theory itself does not restrict the propagation speed from the above. \end{enumerate}
+More importantly, the underlying theory itself does not restrict the propagation speed from the above {\cite{KosLiu00a,VanBir08a}}. \end{enumerate}